cecentral/cecentral.github.io/source/index.md

 ---

-**Version 0.01**
+##Version 0.01 _alpha_

-cecentral.github.io "Guidebook" is in `alpha testing`.
+    Cecentral.github.io "Guidebook" is in alpha testing.
 Many features are disabled / under development.
 Currently included features are not guaranteed to be in the next alpha release.
-Subheading **Activities** is functional, though some items may be `stubs`.
-The `New Certificate Requests` button is not tested.
+Subheading "Activities" navigates to functional portions of the site, though some items may be stubs.
+The "Credit Type Requests" button is being tested live.
 Please contact us by e-mail after filing requests.

 ---

-# Summary
+#Summary

 ---